zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

   -y, --dry-run         Create the filtered list of test cases, but don't
                         actually run them.
 Useful if you're just interested in --discard-report
+  --list-tags           list all tags in selected tests --list-tests          list all tests.
+  --detailed-report FILENAME
+                        Generate a junit report with detailed testcase results.
   -r, --release         Update the benchmark database with the results of this
                         test run.
 Intended to be run by CI when tagging an official release.
 This database is used as a basis for